 A description of article formatting guidelines is available through this page.
 Please follow all instructions carefully, and utilize the downloadable Word template provided in this link.

-Articles must be submitted by March 15 for consideration in BTAS Volume 89.
-All articles, associated figures, and tables should be submitted via the BTAS Submission Drop Box found here.
+Articles should be submitted by March 15 for consideration in BTAS Volume 89.
+Send the editors an intent to submit email at firstname.lastname@example.org and we will send you a Dropbox link.
+All articles, associated figures, and tables should be submitted via the BTAS Submission Drop Box via this provided link.
 Please ensure that all text documents (title & author page, body of article, & references) are saved with the lead author’s last name, underscore mark, and the word “text,” e.g. “Himes_text”.
 Additionally, all text files should be saved as word documents.
 Figures and tables should follow a similar naming system starting with the lead author’s last name, underscore mark, and the word “fig” or “table,” e.g. “Himes_table_1” or “Himes_fig_3”.
 Please include consecutive figure or table numbers that correspond with text references.
 In addition, provide a list of all figure and table names and associated numbers in a separate word document.
 Please follow the naming conventions presented above, e.g. “Himes_List of Tables” or ”Himes_List of Figures”.
 This will act as an index for future formatting if your article is accepted.
 All figures should be saved as raw images (JPEG or TIFF) and tables should be saved as excel files within a designated Figure & Table folder.
 Please DO NOT embed these within the text.
 There is no limit to how many files you may upload in the BTAS Dropbox, however, ensure that each file and/or folder is saved with the lead author’s last name and associated information as described above.
 This will ensure that all related documents are accounted for the by the co-authors following submission.
 A courtesy confirmation email will be sent to you upon successful upload.